ucsb-cs16/w19/_lectures/lect13.md

 ```
 We can create objects on the heap by using the 'new' keyword.
 ```
-int* arr = new int[10]; //creates an array of size 10 on the heap and saves the address of the first element in arr
+string* sp = new string; //sp is a pointer on the stack pointing to a string on the heap.
+Dereference sp to access the string itself. int* arr = new int[10]; //creates an array of size 10 on the heap and saves the address of the first element in arr
 ```